 How to get to Hong Kong

 We partnered with Cathay Pacific on this trip as they offer direct flights from Brussels to Hong Kong.
-We were able to test their Premium Economy class, which offers a much more comfortable flying experience than regular Economy without being as damaging to the wallet as Business class is.
+We tested their Premium Economy class, which provides a much more comfortable flying experience than regular Economy without being as damaging to the wallet as Business class is.

 You can read our Cathay Pacific Premium Economy review here.